 Thank goodness for the Spanish compliant investment bond!
-It seems like each country’s tax code has various ways of relieving us of our money.
-However, they also offer ways in which we can legitimately avoid taxation, as long as we purchase the correct financial products.
+Each country’s tax code seems to have various ways of relieving us of our money.
+However, they also offer ways to legitimately avoid taxation if we purchase the correct financial products.

-In the UK most people are well aware of the tax-saving nature of pension plans and ISA’s.
-The Spanish compliant investment bond is a tax-efficient investment solution that can be used to defer Spanish personal income tax.
-It can also help UK domiciled individuals reduce the amount of inheritance tax payable on their death if the bond is placed into a suitable trust.
+In the UK, most people know the tax-saving nature of pension plans and ISAs.
+However, the Spanish compliant investment bond is a tax-efficient investment solution that can be used to defer Spanish personal income tax.
+It can also help UK-domiciled individuals reduce the inheritance tax payable on their death if the bond is placed into a suitable trust.

 Taxation in Spain

-Spain has a reputation for being a relatively ‘high-tax’ country.
-As a result, many UK Expats manage their affairs in such a way as to ensure the continuation of UK tax residence.
-As long as individuals spend less than 183 days in Spain in any given tax year, they can claim to be UK tax resident.
-The situation is becoming a greater challenge for those that find themselves spending more time in Spain each year.
+Spain has a reputation for being a relatively ‘high tax’ country.
+As a result, many who travel to Spain regularly remain non-tax resident and manage their affairs to ensure the continuation of UK tax residence.
+Individuals who spend less than 183 days in Spain in any given tax year can claim to be UK tax residents.
+The situation has become more of a challenge for those spending a significant amount of time in Spain each year.
 The Spanish tax authorities now require individuals to show concrete proof of time spent outside the country.
-Brexit may exacerbate the issue further; anyone who finds themselves in an ambiguous position should take professional advice to clarify their status.
+Brexit has complicated the issue further due to the imposition of the ’90 day’ rule.
+Anyone in an ambiguous position should take professional advice to clarify their status.

 The Spanish compliant investment bond: tax planning opportunities

-Becoming Spanish tax resident may turn out to be less of a tax burden than first thought.
+Becoming a Spanish tax resident may be less of a tax burden than first thought.
 There are legitimate ways of avoiding ‘savings income tax’ for those who use approved investment structures.
 A summary of the rules are as follows:

 - You must invest in a tax-compliant life insurance bond;